 The subject is love, with all the romantic touches.
 My Grandparent's postcards tie the theme together, along with some interesting finds from the antique shop.

 TREASURES OF THE EARTH

-This group of mineral specimens represent just a small part of my family's entire personal collection.
+Collected over many years, these mineral specimens represent just a small part of my family's personal collection.

 FROM THE PAST

 Represented is a lifetime collection, unearthed in a local antique store and translated into a fun and challenging puzzle.

-Old family photos stored for decades in a trunk are brought together for a glimpse into the past.
-The collection includes old family photos as well as my grandparent's old stereoscope and photo album.
+Old family photos stored for decades in a trunk provide a glimpse into the past.
+The collection includes old family photos as well as my grandparent's old stereoscope and vintage album.

 Straight from the Civil War era, these replica marbles

 A colorful and fascinating look at a bygone era.To my grandparents' generation, milk bottles and local dairies were an important part of everyday life.

-Guaranteed to make you crave sweets!
-Wonder how many calories are represented here?
+This puzzle is guaranteed to make you crave sweets!
+Wonder how many thousands of calories are represented here?